Spiritual, Moral, Social, Cultural

 Throughout trips, visits, residential trips and curriculum themed days, pupils are learning to socially interact and appropriately navigate the different social settings they find themselves in.

-Pupils in Key Stage 2 are given the opportunity to attend residential trips.
+Pupils in Year 6 are given the opportunity to attend a residential trip.
 Many of these trips contain an element of high-risk activity.
 Here pupils are given the opportunity to interact with their peers in a different setting as well as face the challenges and demands of pushing themselves beyond their comfort zone.

 As pupils progress through the school, they are given increased responsibility and roles across the school.
 Monitors take the lead in supporting other children in the school as well as helping to take responsibility for the smooth running of regular school events.